ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 The Transparency Service is trusted with the confidentiality of the Signed Statements presented for Registration.
 Some Transparency Services may publish every Transparent Statement in their logs, to facilitate their dissemination and auditing.
-Others may just return Receipts to clients that present Singed Statements for Registration, and disclose the Append-only Log only to Auditors trusted with the confidentiality of its contents.
+Others may just return Receipts to clients that present Signed Statements for Registration, and disclose the Append-only Log only to Auditors trusted with the confidentiality of its contents.

 A collection of Transparent Statements must not leak information about the contents of other Transparent Statements registered on the Transparency Service.